CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 	  ![](../Media/34.png)
-5. On the **Connect to Azure AD** screen enter your Office 365 admin username of **holly@M365xZZZZZZ.onmicrosoft.com** with password given in environment details page and click Next.
+5. On the **Connect to Azure AD** screen enter your Office 365 admin username of **holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and enter the password provided by your lab hosting provider and click Next.
 6. If there is a pop up sign in window **Connect to AD DS** screen enter your domain administrator **Admin@M365xZZZZZZ.onmicrosoft.com** and password `ycYoe&L20a%%`.